jerryvarghese1/F1_racinglines/README.md

 Calculates racing lines for various F1 Tracks - launch in binder to see it in action!

 Circuit JSON files acquired from https://github.com/bacinger/f1-circuits
-- To check file names and track lengths, check the link
+- To check file names and track lengths, check the link above

 Racing Line calculator acquired from https://github.com/cdthompson/deepracer-k1999-race-lines